 New emoji browser

-For faster access to emoji, click the smiley in the reply field and Messages presents several hundred emoji organised by theme.
+For faster access to emoji, click the smiley in the reply field and Messages presents several hundred emoji organized by theme.
 Just click one to add it to your message.

 Send messages to Contacts groups